open-cloud/xos/docs/dev/sync_arch.md

 1. Loops caused because a synchronizer modifies declarative state indirectly - say by triggering an external action that modifies the state via the API.

-2. Loops in which feedback state written by one Synchronizer is watched (read) by a second Synchronizer, and feedback state written by the second Synchronizer is watched (read) by the first Synchronizer.
+2. Loops in which feedback state written by one Synchronizer is read by a second Synchronizer, and feedback state written by the second Synchronizer is read by the first Synchronizer.
 Of course, this type of interference can also happen across a chain of Synchronizers.
-These loops can be detected by analyzing the synchronizer-watcher-model graph.

 3. Spin loops and other general loops found in programs.